 I took my parents when they came to visit and we all loved it.
+Sasha and I went together a separate time for a date night.
 It’s one of the best experiences I’ve ever had.
 The food and performance exceeded all of our expectations!

 Insider Tip: Avoid massive crowds by going when the cruises are not in port.

 The Marietas Islands are a group of uninhabited islands out in the Bay about 35 km (22 miles) from Puerto Vallarta.

 The selling point of the islands is the Hidden Beach.
 It’s a tiny beach that visitors can only reach from the water and it’s partially enclosed by the cliffs overhead which is what makes it so appealing.

 The waters around the islands are teeming with marine life.
 For this reason, it’s a protected nature reserve.
 In 2017, they started limiting the number of visitors to a limited amount per day to help protect the islands.
 The earlier in the day you go, the more likely it’ll be that you visit the beach.

 We went on a private tour with Off the Grid Mexico and had a fantastic time.
 Javier is a great guide.
 He even saved a turtle that was tangled up in a fishing net on the way back to land.